 - 1. In General.-Section 2250(c) of title 18, United States Code, provides a mandatory minimum term of five years' imprisonment and a statutory maximum term of 30 years' imprisonment.
 The statute also requires a sentence to be imposed consecutively to any sentence imposed for a conviction under 18 U.S.C. § 2250(a).
-Section 2260A of title 18, United States Code, provides a term of imprisonment of 10 years that is required to be imposed consecutively to any sentence imposed for an offense enumerated under that section. - 2.
+Section 2260A of title 18, United States Code, provides a term of imprisonment of 10 years that is required to be imposed consecutively to any sentence imposed for any sentence imposed for an offense enumerated under that section. - 2.
 Inapplicability of Chapters Three and Four.-Do not apply Chapters Three (Adjustments) and Four (Criminal History and Criminal Livelihood) to any offense sentenced under this guideline.
 Such offenses are excluded from application of those chapters because the guideline sentence for each offense is determined only by the relevant statute.
 See §§3D1.1 (Procedure for Determining Offense Level on Multiple Counts) and 5G1.2 (Sentencing on Multiple Counts of Conviction). - 3.
-Inapplicability of Chapter Two Enhancement.-If a sentence under this guideline is imposed in conjunction with a sentence for an underlying offense, do not apply any specific offense characteristic that is based on the same conduct as the conduct comprising the conviction under 18 U.S.C. § 2250(c) or § 2260A.
+Inapplicability of Chapter Two Enhancement.-If a sentence under this guideline is imposed in conjunction with a sentence for an underlying offense, do not apply any specific offense